 Let's say you want to filter on accounts where there have been form submissions in the past week:

 Just search for exactly what you are looking for!
 In this case, Fill out Form:

 Notice that once you add the activity card to the selector, you can apply relevant constraints to that activity.
 In the case of a Form Fill Out, you can specify Client IP, Query Parameters, Referrer URL, and Webpage to get extremely targeted with the results you want to return.

 Previously these activity attributes that are now constraints were accessed through additional "activity detail" filters, which could make finding the right attribute in the right context very difficult.
 Having the relevant constraints directly accessible from the activity card makes accessing the right attributes effortless.

 We have also applied this change to how Activity Fields from admin are used.

 Let's look at the Sales Engagement vs. Marketing Engagement Field.
-In admin it is represented as follows:
+In Segments admin it is represented as follows:

 Any other Activity Fields you create will be represented this way.